SAFE-Stack/docs/docs/feature-azurefunctions.md

 For SAFE apps we see various use cases for FAAS:

 * Running recurring jobs to create statistics or maintenance actions via timer triggers
-* Running jobs that can be done async like sending email
+* Running jobs that can be processed async like sending email
 * Command processing in CQRS apps via message queues or HTTP triggers